 Shopify will occasionally offer specials or discount codes.
 If we can find any, we will place them here.

-Social proof is important so we have selected some other opinions not related to ours so you can see what others think of Shopify.
+Social proof is important so we have selected some other opinions not related to ours so you can see what others think of creating a Shopify store.

 Chris Singleton over at Style Factory had this to say: